micro-ROS/micro-ROS.github.io/_docs/overview/fiware_interoperability/index.md

 permalink: /docs/overview/fiware_interoperability/
 ---

+## Motivation
+Among the goals of the micro-ROS project, one of the key issues has been that of providing interoperability with third outstanding and broadly used platforms.
+One of the selected components has been the FIWARE Context Broker, a standard for context data management adopted by several EU boosted initiatives for facilitating the development of smart solutions for different domains.

+This section explains how to achieve interoperability between micro-ROS and this platform, passing through the integration of the latter with ROS 2.
+Thanks to this interoperability, the FIWARE's Context Broker becomes micro-ROS' platform of choice for sharing context information with any other system integrated into the FIWARE ecosystem.

 ## Interoperability: pros and cons of the different possible solutions

 This subsection will explain all the design alternatives for the interoperability between micro-ROS and the FIWARE Context Broker.
-From now on, the developed solution for intercommunicating micro-ROS with FIWARE will be called **FIROS2 integration service**.
+From now on, the developed solution for intercommunicating micro-ROS with FIWARE will be called **FIROS2 Integration Service**.

 FIROS2 requires transformation libraries to convert ROS 2 messages into FIWARE NGSIv2 messages and the other way around.
-For each message, one transformation library is required by the integration service (FIROS2).
+For each message, one transformation library is required.

 ![image](http://www.plantuml.com/plantuml/svg/ZP712i8m38RlUOempuKvfrv49gYmap05BmCfhfs5hOMslhzjLuQYu1e8_E5Fyf4Mnb9jdtq77UCMhK8jseV5HcXsjq99uA9ZcA1xjQnEvmnxPWnjMIrzBK5giDpVvlXXF9RNNNNuRSqGf6f6guymr-sERHTDfU5AzzGJ39Rt2GkShJddQJeHBfyEj_o6YtQ75pRyWrkDS03XC8Hi1sW8ESeio1mtX0nT47AK3gDWil7_yW80)